When it comes to growing your podcast, listening to your audience is key.

 With this in mind, we’d go so far as to say that letting your audience’s voices become part of your show is crucial for attracting, engaging and retaining more listeners.

-That’s why we’re so excited to share that new voice recording and messaging solutions are available to help you connect with your audience quickly, easily and personally.
+That’s why we’re so excited to share that voice recording and messaging solutions are available to help you connect with your audience quickly, easily and personally.

 Let’s break down 5 major benefits of letting your audience use their voices to participate in your podcast - and explore how online voice messaging tools can help you involve your listeners more than ever:

 #1 Audience participation boosts engagement